Dawid Mocke: World Titles

-In 2001 he started surfski kayaking and won four consecutive International Surfski Paddling Association World Surfski Titles between 2009 and 2012.
+In 2001 he started surfski kayaking and won four consecutive International World Surfski Series Titles between 2009 and 2012.

 Surfski Coaching

 His career as a surfski athlete started as a coach.
 In 2002 Dawid and his wife Nikki Mocke founded the Surfski School as a means to teach and coach surfski paddling.
 Since starting the Surfski School he has contributed immensely to the growth and development of the sport worldwide.

 In 2009 he produced a learn to surfski DVD.

 In 2010 he contributed to the book Surfski with the Pro's.

 In 2016 he authored the International Canoe Federation Surfski Coaching Manual.